Prianka-Mukhopadhyay/blog/README.md

 - "Update on GitHub" button
 - avatars of the authors that were listed in authors.

 5️⃣ Then, you can add your content.
-It's markdown system so if you wrote your text on notion just control shift v to copy/paste as markdown.
+It's markdown system so if you wrote your text on notion just use Ctrl+Shift+V to paste as markdown.

 6️⃣ Modify `_blog.yml` to add your blogpost.